curtbraz/PhishAPI/README.md

 5) Optionally run Responder and BeEF in a screen session, but not required.
 (Coming soon to Docker!)

-6) Visit http://localhost, https://localhost, or your domain address externally.
-All should be ready!
+6) Visit your URL and all should be ready!
 The Default User/Pass for basic auth is PhishAPI:PhishAPI for the reporting pages but I recommend changing this by editing `.htpasswd`.